 Sometimes, of course, adding an extra module to perform these interfacing tasks isn't a possibility—either because you're out of room in your Eurorack case, or because you're working with a semi-modular instrument...meaning that you don't have the easy ability to add new modules without the entirely separate task of buying a Eurorack case.
 Luckily, there are solutions for these scenarios as well—perhaps most notably, the BoredBrain INTRFX and Transmutron.
 Boredbrain Music has developed a number of clever patching utilities for pedalboards, and these two offerings are no exception.

 INTRFX provides three Eurorack/Pedal interface channels in a single enclosure, making it easy to either add Eurorack effects into your pedalboard or to add pedal FX into your Eurorack signal flow—and it even offers manual and CV control over FX Wet/Dry blend (as with the Malekko SND/RTN module, described above).
-Transmutron is a another clever signal routing tool—a combination dual FX loop/two-way crossover filter designed to allow you to separate the high and low frequencies for parallel processing.
+Boredbrain's Transmutron (now discontinued) is another clever signal routing tool—a combination dual FX loop/two-way crossover filter designed to allow you to separate the high and low frequencies for parallel processing.
 It features both Eurorack and line/instrument-level inputs, allowing you to merge these two worlds in a somewhat more novel way than the INTRFX alone.
 All that to say, there are definitely tools out there for helping you interface between modular synth and pedal ecosystems without necessarily needing to add new modules to your setup, or to buy a new case if things are cramped.